-The Combined Statement of Financial Position (which includes liabilities belonging to both the closed and the new pension schemes) at 31 March 2015 shows net liabilities of £7.633bn (31 March 2014: £6.982bn).
-This reflects the inclusion of liabilities falling due in future years which, to the extent that they are not to be met from the PSNI's other sources of income, may only be met by future grant or grant-in-aid from the PSNI's sponsoring Department (DOJ).
+The Combined Statement of Financial Position (which includes liabilities belonging to the closed, the new and the CARE pension schemes) at 31 March 2016 shows net liabilities of £7.206bn (31 March 2015: £7.633bn).
+This reflects the inclusion of liabilities falling due in future years which, to the extent that they are not to be met from the PSNI's other sources of income, may only be met by future grant or grant-inaid from the PSNI's sponsoring Department (DOJ).
 This is because, under the normal conventions applying to DFP control over income and expenditure, such grants may not be issued in advance of need.

-Grant for 2015-16 has already been included in the DOJ's Estimates for the year, taking into account the amounts required to meet the PSNI's liabilities falling due.
+Grant for 2016-17 has already been included in the DOJ's Estimates for the year, taking into account the amounts required to meet the PSNI's liabilities falling due.
 These have been approved by the NI Assembly and there is no reason to believe that the DOJ's future sponsorship and future Assembly approval will not be forthcoming.
 It has accordingly been considered appropriate to adopt a going concern basis for the preparation of these Scheme accounts.